If you have invested in a property within a university area and you intend on preparing it to let, consider tailoring it to suit students.

 Make sure that your tenants have had a look around the property and signed the inventory list to say that they agree with its contents, before moving into the property.
 You should also sign this list, and it should be referred to when tenants move out, in order to provide an accurate account of any deductions that might need to be made to the tenancy deposit.
 It will also be extremely useful as evidence if the tenant contests a claim.

 Check out our guide on inventories, to find out exactly what counts as an acceptable reason for a deduction to be made from the deposit.

 Once you have decided what you want for each room, try to save yourself money by hunting around for a bargain.
 Good options can be found in furniture-based charity shops, which often include brand-new as well as second-hand when it comes to sofas and beds.
 You could go down the traditional route of eBay, or take a look on the Facebook Marketplace for items for sale in the local area.

 Protect your property

-Our final tip is to make sure that you have the right protection in place for your student let!
+Our final tip is: after furnishing a student let make sure you have the right protection in place for the property!
 Before taking out a landlord insurance policy, check that it will provide all the cover you require.
-If you wish to learn more about our Landlord Insurance and the 40 essential covers it provides, visit our product page.